 Tidy up your digital files.
 My photo files from last year’s artist residency in Paris are a mess!
 I can’t wait to get in and tidy them up.
 This will reduce the amount of time I spend searching through my Dropbox folders.
 Do you have multiple, outdated drafts of your writing?
 Perhaps the images of your art aren’t organized.

 Make more space for your dreams.
-I returned home last night after a week away.
-Before collapsing into bed, I watered my precious succulent collection.
-Even in my jet lag stupor, I realized that most of my plants had outgrown their containers.
+Recently, while watering my succulents, I realized that most of my plants had outgrown their containers.
 I could see the sweet plants doing their best to thrive despite pots that no longer suited them.
 Immediately I wondered how that might relate to my creative dreams.
 Am I holding too small of a space for myself and my dreams?
 What might it look like if I opened possibility a bit more and gave myself room to dream bigger?
 What about your creative dreams?
 Time for new perspectives, perhaps?

 Ditch old projects.
 While I believe in finishing things and following through on my commitments, I also know that some projects aren’t meant to be finished.
-I’m setting aside my 365 Cups series for the moment so I can work on something that feels more relevant and challenging to me.
+I once set aside my 365 Cups series so I could work on something that felt more relevant and challenging to me.
 What projects are on a cold front burner that could be set aside for now to make room for things you really want to work on?

 Get current with beliefs.
 Sometimes we’re operating on old beliefs that no longer suit or serve us.
 Some beliefs around creativity include: